The Best Way to Waterproof Your Basement (2024)

 • FAQ

-Most new homes are built with a properly graded lot and waterproofed basem*nt, but you may have to address this if you’re moving into an old house.
-While there are many ways to waterproof your basem*nt, the best option depends on what’s happening in and around your home’s exterior.
+Most new homes are built with a properly graded lot and waterproofed basement, but you may have to address this if you’re moving into an old house.
+While there are many ways to waterproof your basement, the best option depends on what’s happening in and around your home’s exterior.
 We’ve compared interior and exterior waterproofing methods to help best resolve your moisture issues and keep your home structurally sound.

 Compare Quotes from Foundation Specialists